What is a Drink Coaster aka Beer Mat?

 While stone coasters and coasters made from ceramic or glass are often used on the tabletop or coffee table, traditional beer-mat-style coasters are better for restaurants and bars.
 Cork coasters or coasters made from cardboard are more absorbent, easier to dispose of, and don’t require washing.
 Absorbent coasters can go a long way toward protecting your dining room table, something to keep in mind.

 Today, wood coasters are often seen as home decor items.
 They are paired with drinkware to provide an elegant look to a table spread or even placed on a shelf as a simple decor piece.
-For this reason, drink coasters are common gift ideas and an excellent alternative to the humble mug for housewarming parties and as a wedding gift.
+For this reason, drink coasters are common gift ideas and an excellent alternative to the humble mug or beer stein for housewarming parties and as a wedding gift.

 Of course, it’s always a good idea to have a few beer mats readily available throughout your home.
 Anyone who has antique furniture will thank you for using a coaster.
 Not only do they protect furniture and tablecloths, but they also provide a specific spot where you can place a drink without worry about spilling it or forgetting where you put it.
 Furthermore, white marble coasters or ceramic coasters can serve as a trivet in a pinch.